pakeke-constructor/PushOps/txt_and_images/TRAILER_PLAN.md

     <scene_switch: switches to difference green grass scene (COLOURBLIND)>
 I'm here to help you decide whether this game is for you or not.

-This game is an action roguelike, with procedurely generated levels.
+Yeah, so this game is an action roguelike, with procedurely generated levels.

 <<MUSIC: beat change :: 0:10 >>